This was the official website for the 2006 film, Factorum.

 But it's easy (and may even be necessary) to outgrow Bukowski's self-mythologizing lowlife pose/prose, just as it is to move beyond Judy Blume or Tom Robbins.
 How many people still read Bukowski in their 30s, 40s and beyond?
 I sometimes imagine him as a case of arrested development -- as if the Tom Waits of the '70s, who made boozy atmospheric records like 'Closing Time,' 'Nighthawks at the Diner,' and 'Small Change' had never developed the richer, more mature and poetic music of 'Rain Dogs,' 'Alice' and 'Blood Money.'

 I didn't quite understand the significance of the closet filled with his Batman T shirt collection, and it seemed a bit anachronistic, but it worked quite well in getting a laugh from the audience.
+He even mentioned his source when someone in the audience asked him where he got his T shirts, giving a huge plug to moonatmidnight.com.
 I assumed that Batman had not yet entered the social consciousness, but that probably doesn't matter.
 And if Bukowski actually was a Batman fan, then it explains some of his weirdness.
 I guess I just have my doubts about this.
 Almost 20 years after "Barfly," "Factotum" mostly feels... unnecessary.
 It doesn't have anything to reveal about Bukowski's art or his life -- nothing like David Cronenberg's illuminating and imaginative vision for fusing William S. Burroughs' biography with his fiction in "Naked Lunch."
 "Factotum" is just slumming.

 On the Barstool Again, With One for His Muse, in ‘Factotum’